-Here is the opinion in United States v.
-Anderson.
+Here are the materials in United States v.
+Marquez (D.N.M.):

 Here are the relevant materials in United States v.
 Johnson (D. Minn.):